DanManN/vim-razer/README.md

 ## Todo

-1. Add special key colors
-2. Add macro register key colors
+Add more keyboard layouts.
+You can help me with that by doing one of the following.
-3. Add more keyboard layouts (If you have a keyboard that isn't supported yet run mapLayout.py and send me the output so I can add it.
-Or send a pull request if you add the layout to the plugin/layout.py file)
+- If you have a keyboard that isn't supported yet run mapLayout.py and send me the output so I can add it.
+- Send a pull request if you add the layout to the plugin/layout.py file.